samanthaahn/Sams-Portfolio/README.md

 For this specific homework, if you click on the buttons in the navigation bar, it will take you to its corisponding section in the webpage.

-**DISCLAIMER**: This specific layout is only created for desktop viewing.

 ![alt text](./assets/01-html-css-git-homework-demo.png)